semanticarts/gist/migration/v13.0/README.md

   about changes that were made in gist and you will need to decide how you want to handle the changes.

 - **Manual updates for inverses:** Migration scripts do not update all class expressions in an ontology.
 In particular for gist 13, `owl:onProperty gist:hasPart` needs to be changed to `owl:onProperty [ owl:inverseOf gist:isPartOf ]`.
 Class expressions that include `gist:hasMember` need to be modified in a similar way.
+If you have created subproperties of `gist:hasPart` or `gist:hasMember` they will also need to be updated manually.

 - **Update all related artifacts.** Be sure to make updates as needed to artifacts that refer to changed parts of gist, which can include ontologies, taxonomies, data ingestion pipelines, data validations, queries, forms, documention, etc.

-- **Patch:** comment out the statements of the form `minus {named graph pattern}` in migration scripts for local files.
+- **Patch:** To run the migration scripts on local files, you will need to comment out the statements of the form `minus {named graph pattern}`.
+This patch is not needed for the scripts that run on a SPARQL endpoint, only for the scripts run on local files..

 ## Migration Queries